Witiko/expltools/README.md

 The file `explcheck.lua` should be installed in the TDS directory `scripts/expltools/explcheck`.
 Furthermore, it should be made executable and either symlinked to system directories as `explcheck` on Unix or have a wrapper `explcheck.exe` installed on Windows.

+The files `explcheck-config.lua` and `explcheck-config.toml` must be installed in the same directory.

 ## Authors

 - Vít Starý Novotný (<witiko@mail.muni.cz>)